Menu

 The Okanagan Capacity Mitigation Project (OCMP) would result in annual transportation of LNG produced at FortisBC’s Tilbury facility in Delta, B.C., to the new small-scale facility in Kelowna.
 Each fall, up to 30 LNG tanker truckloads will be transported gradually to fill six prefabricated 190 cubic metre tanks in preparation for the winter months.
 No LNG production will take place at the facility and the tanks are expected to be empty for much of the year.

-In the first winter of operation in 2026/27, one mobile tank and three portable LNG tankers will be filled and staged on site in anticipation of extreme cold weather events.
+The facility will be constructed in two phases.
+Initially, the project will incorporate one mobile tank (approximately 60 cubic metres) and three portable LNG tankers that will be filled and staged on site in anticipation of extreme cold weather events.
+Then, six prefabricated tanks will be installed onsite to increase storage capacity, consistent with demand growth.

 LNG stored at the Kelowna facility will only be vaporized and injected into our distribution system on the coldest day(s) of the year to meet peak energy demand in the Okanagan.